yash564/apiwiz-fe-assignment/README.md

 Built with HTML, CSS (custom styling), and React for a clean, intuitive layout.

 ✅ **Extendable**
-Easily extend for features like dark mode, collapsible nodes, or automatic layouts (with dagre).
+Easily add new features like auto-layout, collapsible nodes, or better search.

 ---